-A challenge would be to summit from Roaring Creek in the Beartown Wilderness.
-This would involve >2000' gain.
+I have also summited from Roaring Creek, up Redoak ridge.
+This involves >2000' gain.
 The only trails are logging skids being reclaimed by nature and hunter trails.
-This would be difficult.
-I would be hesitant to park my car on the FS road along Laurel Creek as this is a remote area.
+This is difficult.
+I am hesitant to park my car on the FS road along Laurel Creek in this remote area.
 There are hunter cabins, ask permission to park in someones yard near the TH.

 Red TapeAccess via Walker Gap is on USFS land.

 CampingCamping at the shelter on the AT and there are spots at/near the highpoint.
-There was some water on the trail towards Hutchinson Rock.
+There is limited water.

 When to climbThe conditions should mirror the conditions at Grayson Highlands.
 Weather could be very challenging in winter.

 Alternate routesMany consider this one of the harder highpoints in Virginia.
 From Walker Gap it is 10+ mile RT.
-The broad summit plateau (west of BM Maiden and the head of Cove Branch) at the intersection of Garden and Clinch mountains is in places an impenetrable thicket of Laurel and Blueberries, high elevation sphagnum bog, rhododendron hells with high elevation hardwood.
+The broad summit plateau (west of BM Maiden) at the intersection of Garden and Clinch mountains is, in places, an impenetrable thicket of Laurel and Blueberries, high elevation sphagnum bog, rhododendron hells with high elevation hardwood.
 Traversing this is not necessary to reach BM Maiden

-There are trails to the summit plateau coming up from Thompson Valley and Hutchinson Rock, both start on private land.
-I assume the trail to the summit from Hutchinson Rock terminates at the jeep road near Low gap seen on the USGS quad.
-I have not hiked this far.
-The jeep road from Thompson Valley (near Thompson cemetery)p onto Clinch Mt ends as shown on the USGS quad and requires an extensive and difficult cross country hike.
-To do this one needs to be proficient with map, compass, and cross country travel.
+The jeep road from Thompson Valley (near Thompson cemetery) up onto Clinch Mt ends as shown on the USGS quad and requires an extensive and difficult cross country hike to reach the highpoint.
+One needs to be proficient with map, compass, and cross country travel.
 The USGS quad in Hutchinson Rock.